-Bullying means behaviour, typically repeated, that is intended to cause or should be known to cause fear, intimidation, humiliation, distress or other harm to another person’s body, feelings, self-esteem, reputation or property, and can be direct or indirect.
+Bullying means behaviour, typically repeated, that is intended to cause fear, intimidation, humiliation, distress or other harm to another person’s body, feelings, self-esteem, reputation or property, and can be direct or indirect.

-Harassment is engaging in a course of upsetting comment or conduct that is known or ought reasonably to be known to be unwelcome.
-One incident can be significant or substantial enough to constitute harassment
+Harassment is engaging in a course of upsetting comments or conduct that is known or ought reasonably to be known to be unwelcome.
+One incident can be significant or substantial enough to constitute harassment.

 The following process describes three stages: personal resolution, informal/mediated resolution and formal resolution.
 Action taken by a complainant, or that will be discussed with a complainant, will depend on the circumstances of the case.
 In all but the most serious cases, the University would hope that the matter could be resolved through the personal resolution or informal resolution stages.
 The aim is to arrive at a constructive and mutually acceptable outcome wherever possible.
 All complaints must be initiated within six (6) months of the incident occurring.
 In extenuating circumstances a complaint filed beyond the six month limitation may be considered at the sole discretion of the Human Rights Office.

-Anyone who believes that she or he has experienced or witnessed discrimination, harassment and/or bullying should inform directly or through supervisor, if possible, to make it clear to the person causing the offence that such behaviour is inappropriate, unacceptable, and unwelcome, and should not be repeated
+Anyone who believes that she or he has experienced or witnessed discrimination, harassment and/or bullying should inform directly or through their supervisor, to make it clear to the person causing the offence that such behaviour is inappropriate, unacceptable and unwelcome, and should not be repeated.

 Informal resolution will attempt to make peace rather than be adversarial.
-It is important for both parties to retain their dignity, and for practical solutions to be found to enable the parties to continue to work and study together.
+It is important for both parties to retain their dignity and for practical solutions to be found to enable the parties to continue to work or study together.

 Failing resolution of the matter through personal or informal resolution, the complainant shall submit a formal complaint in writing, requesting formal resolution, to the Human Rights Office.
 The complainant may request assistance, on a without prejudice basis, from the Human Rights Office without prejudice in draft the complaint forum.